ucsdwcsng/EdgeRIC-A-real-time-RIC/README.md

 ```

-Once all UEs are successfully connected to eNB, start iperf test by following the below.
+Once all UEs are successfully connected to eNB, start iperf test by following the steps below.

 #### Machine 2 (UE1) - Terminal 2: RUN iperf Server
 ```bash